-The processor is available in a 478-pin Micro-FCPGA package.
-The package mechanical dimensions are shown in Figure 6 and Figure 7.
+The processor is available in 478-pin Micro-FCPGA packages.
+The package mechanical dimensions are shown in Figure 9 through Figure 13.

 The mechanical package pressure specifications are in a direction normal to the surface of the processor.
-This requirement protects the processor die from fracture risk due to uneven die pressure distribution under tilt, stack-up tolerances and other similar conditions.
+This protects the processor die from fracture risk due to uneven die pressure distribution under tilt, stack-up tolerances and other similar conditions.
 These specifications assume that a mechanical attach is designed specifically to load one type of processor.

-The processor package substrate should not be used as a mechanical reference or load-bearing surface for the thermal or mechanical solution.
+Moreover, the processor package substrate should not be used as a mechanical reference or load-bearing surface for the thermal or mechanical solution.